 - Permanently affordable: The CLT’s primary mandate is to maintain and develop the CLT to keep it affordable for perpetuity.

-To demonstrate the real application of this model in favelas, Lyvia Rodríguez, an urban planner who provides technical support to the Caño Martín Peña CLT, presented on the Community Land Trust implemented in the favelas of the Caño Martín Peña.
-The presentation contextualized the issue of socio-spatial inequality in Puerto Rico and the historical attempts to evict the Caño’s favelas, most recently due to their location in areas that are highly valued by the real estate sector—reflecting countless similarities with the Brazilian context, specifically in Rio de Janeiro.
-In addition, Rodríguez discussed the process of constructing the CLT in Puerto Rico, explaining its basic operating mechanisms and benefits for residents.
+To demonstrate the real application of this model in favelas, Lyvia Rodríguez, an urban planner currently acting as Executive Director of the Caño Martín Peña CLT, presented on the Community Land Trust implemented in the favelas of the Caño Martín Peña.
+The presentation began by contextualizing the issue of socio-spatial inequality in Puerto Rico and the historical attempts to evict the Caño’s favelas, most recently due to their location in areas that are highly valued by the real estate sector—reflecting countless similarities with the Brazilian context, specifically in Rio de Janeiro.
+In addition, Rodríguez played for the Rio audience a short video utilized in educational campaigns in Puerto Rico (below), and discussed the process of constructing the CLT in Puerto Rico, explaining its basic operating mechanisms and benefits for residents.
 Of great interest were the countless initiatives beyond land regularization that were made possible by the creation of the CLT, as well as the unity generated throughout the process.
 In the case of the Caño, the CLT organizes thirty initiatives that strive to develop critical thinking and to encourage democratic participation among residents.
 Over 1,500 youth are actively involved in these projects, which include violence prevention initiatives, community businesses, and a school for leadership and social transformation, among others.
 These projects train young leaders, who are then included in CLT decision-making.

 Following these presentations, participants were asked to complete a table identifying the benefits and limitations of each land titling and regularization instrument—those that already exist in Brazil (presented by Fidalgo) and the CLT model (presented by Rodríguez)—in relation to the threats discussed during the first group activity of the morning.